List of video game genres: Stealth games

 These games tend to emphasize sneaking around and avoiding enemy notice over direct conflict, for example, the Metal Gear series, and the Sly Cooper series.
 In a Stealth game, players are usually still able to engage in loud, conspicuous combat, but are often punished for it.
-Other games, such as Dishonored, the player can obtain their goal with or without stealth, but stealth is encouraged as the player is at a disadvantage over many of their enemies.
+In other games, such as Dishonored, the player can obtain their goal with or without stealth, but stealth is encouraged as the player is at a disadvantage over many of their enemies.
 The inclusion of stealth as a mechanic in a game does not necessarily make it a Stealth Game.
 For example, Skyrim has an entire perk tree dedicated to "Sneaking" despite that most of the dungeons in the game can be completed using a hack-and-slash strategy.

 The first stealth game was Manbiki Shounen (Shoplifting Boy), published in November 1979.
 The PET 2001 personal computer game was developed by Hiroshi Suzuki.

 Hideo Kojima's Metal Gear was the first mainstream stealth game, with the player starting the game unarmed, and sold over a million copies in the United States.
 Metal Gear 2: Solid Snake evolved the stealth gameplay of its predecessor.
 Metal Gear and Metal Gear 2 are credited with pioneering stealth mechanics.
 Metal Gear Solid, which debuted at the 1996 Tokyo Game Show, was the first 3D stealth game, and is credited with popularizing the stealth game genre, as well as the hiding-behind-cover mechanic.

 Survival games

 Survival games start the player off with minimal resources, in a hostile, open-world environment, and require them to collect resources, craft tools, weapons, and shelter, in order to survive as long as possible.
-Many are set in procedurally-generated environments, and are open-ended with no set goals.
+Many are set in procedurally generated environments, and are open-ended with no set goals.
 They may overlap with the survival horror genre, in which the player must survive within a supernatural setting, such as a zombie apocalypse.